nickyhajal/world-domination-summit/_content/story.md

 This time, we're prepared — and World Domination can no longer be contained to a single theater.
 Instead, we're taking over the whole city.

-Revisit WDS 2014 with through the lens of one attendee who had an experience she'll never forget:
+Revisit WDS 2014 with through this short film highlighting one particular attendee who had an experience she'll never forget:

 <iframe src="//player.vimeo.com/video/109903000?byline=0&amp;portrait=0&amp;color=adbf27" width="570" height="321" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>